 - Watery diarrhea may be spread throughout the cage or in puddles around the toilet corner.

 - A dirty bottom: Hamsters with wet tail have a dirty, smelly bottom which may be brown, black or very sticky.

 - A foul odour: Wet tail smells.
 BAD.
 If your hamster is smelling strongly or much worse than usual you should seek help immediately.

 - Loss of appetite and not drinking: Not drinking will lead to dehydration, so it is important to get a clean syringe from your vets or a dropper and give your hamster water often throughout their treatment.
 Dehydration can cause them to die very quickly.

 - Lethargy, sleeping more, weakness of limbs, loss of activity and physical strength.

 - Ruffled or dirty coat: sign of general illness.

 - Hamster is hunched over, waddling, unable to walk properly.

 - Symptoms of infection or stress may be present such as runny or dirty nose, watery or sticky eyes, discharge from ears or genitals.

-The ONLY way to cure wet tail is to take your hamster to the vets for antibiotics and sometimes even a course or hydration (the vet may use a syringe or dropper to force feed your hamster water) there is no diet to cure it, no natural remedies, no home remedies and they don't get better alone.
+The ONLY way to cure wet tail is to take your hamster to the vets for antibiotics and sometimes even a course of hydration (the vet may use a syringe or dropper to force feed your hamster water).
+There is no diet to cure it, no natural remedies, no home remedies, and they don't get better alone.
 If untreated, your hamster will die.
 Wet tail is extremely serious and can kill them within hours.